pitsomashilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 14-findthatword displays lines containing the pattern root form the file /etc/passwd

 Script 15-countthatword displays the number of lines that contain the pattern bin in the file /etc/passwd

+Script 16-whatsnext displays lines containing the pattern root and 3 lines after them in the file /etc/passwd